-30. Take time for the two of you to sit and talk calmly (schedule it when necessary).
+30. Take time for the two of you to sit and talk (schedule it when necessary).

 32. Email him when he’s at work, telling him how much you love him.

-33. Surprise him with a fun gift of some kind that he’d really enjoy.
+33. Surprise him with a fun gift that he’d really enjoy.

 34. Express how much you appreciate him for working so hard to support the family.

-35. Tell him how proud you are of him for who he is (giving him specific reasons).
+35. Tell him how proud you are of him for who he is.

-36. Give advice in a loving way — not in a nagging or belittling way.
+36. Talk in loving, not in nagging or belittling ways.

 37. Help your husband to be the Spiritual head at home (without “lording” it over him).